-(B) Other than through the PSR, the HCA may request a waiver from the requirement for CPO or designee approval of an AP.
+(B) The HCA may request a waiver from the requirement for CPO or designee approval of an AP.
 Any such waiver request shall be submitted by the HCA to OCPO.
 Waiver requests shall contain sufficient detail to clearly demonstrate the basis for the request.